padeir0/anu/readme.md

 do      for      if      each  in      switch case    default  elseif  else  return  let
 set     as       to      then  range   nil
-new     has      remove  true  false   void
+new     remove   true    false void
 ```

 ## Int <a name="int"/>